Can You Freeze Honey? Best Storing Practices

 Although most stovetops can be kept at a fairly low temperature, the safest way to heat honey is with warm water from the tap.
 You can fill a pot or a bowl with warm water and place the honey jar in to defrost.
 Another option is to run the jar under warm water in your sink.

-Some recommend defrosting raw honey in the microwave, but this method might be risky since microwaves don’t always heat evenly, which could lead to overheating that potentially degrades the honey.
+Some recommend defrosting raw honey in the microwave, but this method might be risky since microwaves don’t always heat evenly.
+In turn, this could lead to overheating that potentially degrades the honey.

 Top Storage Tips To Prolong Honey’s Shelf Life